First published December 1, 2020

 Instead of translating directly from Hebrew and Greek texts, they made an English translation of the Latin Vulgate and "diligently compared" their work with the Hebrew and Greek to make sure their English was also aligned with these underlying languages.
 This made the Latin Vulgate transparent, so the Douay-Rheims is as much a translation of the original Hebrew and Greek as it is of the Latin, and not merely a "translation of a translation" as some claim.

-Since the Latin text had become transparent, any disagreements between it and the Hebrew and Greek texts would be easy to detect.
-In the case of irreconcilable differences between the Latin and Hebrew or Greek texts, the translators sided with the Latin, believing it represented a more ancient and pure Hebrew and Greek text.
+In the case of differences between the Latin and Hebrew or Greek texts, the translators sided with the Latin, believing it represented a more ancient and pure Hebrew and Greek text.

 Word-for-word translation

 The Douay-Rheims version is a word-for-word (a.k.a. formal equivalence) translation.
-Like other formal equivalence translations, this version has italics for words that are not supplied in the first language because the meaning is implied, but are needed to get the same meaning in English.
+Like other formal equivalence translations, this version has italics for words that do not appear in the first language but are needed to get the same meaning in English.

 Granted, the first language in the Douay-Rheims is Latin, but so far I have found that the italics correspond with missing words in Greek and Hebrew as well.